 Note: The steps mentioned here can be followed for other versions of Windows machines such as windows server and windows 7 as well, but make sure while adding the driver you are adding the appropriate drivers.

 Requirements for windows 10 deployment on KVM

-- Linux machine with virtualization enabled, I am using Redhat machine for this example and steps that I am following here is pretty much the same for all the flavors such as Ubuntu, CentOS, etc.
+- Linux machine with virtualization enabled, I am using Redhat machine for this example and steps that I am following here is pretty much the same for all the flavors such as CentOS, Fedora, etc.

 yum install qemu-kvm libvirt virt-install virt-manager virt-install -y

 - Windows virtio drivers to communicate with the KVM, you can download them here.

 Once you have the prerequisite ready, you can follow the below steps to start the installation of windows 10 in KVM.